Chinese Salt and Pepper Chicken a spicy treat featuring crispy fried chicken seasoned with five spice & finished with black pepper & chilli.

-Whilst it may seem intimidating but all your favourite recipes can be made at home without too much trouble.
+It may seem intimidating but many of your favourite recipes can be made at home without too much difficulty.

-This recipe comes on the back of my extremely popular salt and pepper squid recipe.
+This crispy salt and pepper chicken recipe comes on the back of my extremely popular salt and pepper squid recipe.
+It joins classic Chinese takeaway favourites like chicken in black bean sauce and chicken and sweetcorn soup.

 I like to serve this dish with pickles, they really help cut through the richness.